Ear, Nose and Throat (ENT)

 - Septum realignment: The surgeon straightens and repositions the deviated or displaced nasal septum.

-- Closure: The incision is closed with dissolvable sutures, and nasal packing may be placed temporarily to support the septum.
+- Surgeons close the incision using dissolvable sutures and temporarily place nasal packing to support the septum.

 Benefits